carjavi/face-detection-browser/README.md

 ## Other API
-JavaScript API for Face Recognition in the Browser with tensorflow https://justadudewhohacks.github.io/face-api.js/docs/index.html
+JavaScript API for Face Recognition in the Browser with tensorflow: https://justadudewhohacks.github.io/face-api.js/docs/index.html

 <br>